 What about bonus payments to the research team or the organization designed to enhance recruitment?

-Research sponsored by commercial sponsors must include as part of the contract budget terms for conduct of the project.
+The contract for research sponsored by commercial sponsors must include budget terms for conduct of the project.
 It is the policy of the Organization that a budget for commercially funded research may not include direct payments to personnel who will conduct the project.
 In addition, a budget may not include a proposed financial bonus or proposed financial penalty specifically targeted at participant recruitment efforts.

 Investigators who are approached by sponsors with an offer to provide a payment contingent on a particular rate or timing of enrollment (for example, an extra payment if five participants are recruited in one week, or extra payment to the site with the highest enrollment for the month), should ask the sponsor to renegotiate the per capita rate with the Office of Research Administration (ORA) so that additional resources may be put towards recruitment.